Petras9999/KS-aprasymas/README.md

 # Web chat description
 High-level user stories

-1.User will be able to create his own profile
+1.User will be able to create his own profile.

 2. User will be able to access the system without his account, joining as a guest.
 3. User will be able to communicate with other people in a common chat.
 4. There will be an possibility to create a closed chat channel for each registered user.